valeriupredoi/COVID-19_LINEAR/README.md

 ==================================================

-This is a simple and easily adaptible script that plots the log number of daily cases of COVID-19 vs time.
+This is a simple and easily adaptible script that plots the log number of daily cases of COVID-19 and deaths vs time.
 It does the following automated tasks:

 - downloads the data (if prompted) for the required countries;